 Since the spring transition to online-only programs in light of the COVID-19 pandemic, Emmanuel College has been closely monitoring the evolution of the virus’ spread, as well the recommendations of the City of Boston, the Commonwealth of Massachusetts and Federal government and agencies for fall re-opening.

-The following FAQs reflect the College’s current coronavirus policies and resources.
-We will continue to update this page frequently.
+The following FAQs reflect the College’s current planning and decisions.
+We will continue to update this page in the coming weeks and months and will communicate directly with our community via email announcements.
 Please continue to send your questions to our Emergency Preparedness Committee at email@example.com or call 617 735-9715.

 Any faculty or staff who have questions should contact the Office of Human Resources at 617 735-9991 or firstname.lastname@example.org.

 Table of Contents

 Emmanuel College is open virtually, with classes and services being delivered in an online format for the summer semester.
 During this time, buildings are closed with the exception of locations for essential and emergency services.